Tuesday, October 21, 2025

 "I take full responsibility.
 I built the group," "It's embarrassing.
 We're going to get to the bottom of it."
 Smart.
 If only the whole administration had followed suit.

 I don't know what sort of reputation The Atlantic Editor in Chief Jeffrey Goldberg enjoys in media circles, but the Trump team has little to gain by trashing him now.
 Although The Atlantic juts to the Left, they didn't create this mess.
 As we now know, Goldberg was mystifyingly added to the chat group by Mike Waltz, or Mr. Waltz's proxy.
-Blaming the technology, (or Goldberg) for Goldberg's errant invitation to a sensitive high level government session, doesn't hold water.
+Blaming the technology, (or Goldberg) for an errant invitation to a sensitive high level government session, doesn't hold water.
 This inspires a personal recollection...

 Years ago, a colleague and I attended a competitors' financial conference in Chicago.
 From a business development perspective, it was a target-rich affair with several prospective clients in tow.
-After soliciting one of the organizer's clients, my colleague and I were thoroughly berated at breaktime by a hosting executive because he learned that I had the temerity to approach his client at "their" event.
+After soliciting one of the organizer's clients, my colleague and I were thoroughly berated at breaktime by a host because he learned that I had the temerity to approach his client at "their" event.
 The executive wanted us to leave immediately.
 (We did not).
 I protested by pointing out that his own marketing team had invited us.
-We'd been mistakenly invited; but we hadn't crashed the party.
+We'd been mistakenly invited; so we hadn't crashed the party.
 Moreover, being direct competitors; the enraged sponsor shouldn't have reasonably expected us to confine conversations with attendees to benign issues like the weather.

-| image by freepik |
+image by freepik